 It was scorching hot in Myanmar, about 30 degrees, but it was a dry heat…with no beach in sight.
 Landing in Bangkok is, as always, like walking into a thick wall of moist, humid air.
 Our skin was instantly moisturized, our nasal passages cleared up and my hair became instantly wavy.
-Since we’ve been to Bangkok many times, and since we were so anxious for the sea and sand, we only spent one night in the Capital City.
+Since we’ve been to the city many times and done all of the best things to do in Bangkok (and since we were so anxious for the sea and sand!) we only spent one night in the Capital City.

 The following day we were off to the island of Koh Phangan.
 This is one of the more popular backpacker spots in Thailand, known for its “full moon party”.
 Well, actually, it’s known for its half-moon, full-moon and shiva-moon parties.
 Basically, if the moon is out, there’s a party!

 The parties consist of all night dancing, drinking, music (trance, house, rave – music we hate) and to fuel the 30+ hours of debauchery?
 Drugs – speed, mushrooms, weed, ecstasy, cocaine or laughing gas.
-We had purposely avoided coming here in the past because of all of this.
+Even though the full moon party is one of the top things to do in Koh Phangan, we had purposely avoided coming to the island in the past because of it.
 However, we had heard there are beautiful beaches here and figured we should come and see what all the fuss is about.

 This wasn’t the crazy island we had heard so much about, was it?
 It was quiet, the beaches were practically empty and there were hardly any tourists walking around.
 We would later learn that people come from all over Thailand and beyond for the week surrounding the Full Moon.
 Apparently there are usually between 20,000 and 30,000 people on the beach!
 Insane.
 I guess we’ll find out if this is true tonight.